- USPS Media Mail is typically the cheapest way to ship items defined as educational materials such as CDs, DVDs, and digital recordings

 - Package dimensions less than 108 inches in combined length and height

-Packages must include the sender's and receiver's full address.
-You can protect your Media Mail shipments with packing peanuts, bubble wrap, and any other dunnage of your choice.
+Packages must include the sender's and receiver's full addresses.
+You can protect your Media Mail shipments by packing peanuts, bubble wrap, and any other dunnage.
 Here are all the shipping rules for USPS Media Mail.

 Due to restrictions, shipping via Media Mail is unavailable on the US Postal Service website.
 Instead, visit a US Post Office or use a USPS-integrated shipping platform like Easyship.

 Pros & Cons of USPS Media Mail Shipping

 The appeal of Media Mail is cheap rates.
 The main disadvantage of Media Mail is that it takes longer to arrive.
 Below are all the benefits and drawbacks of shipping Media Mail.

 - Affordable: Media mail is the lowest of the low rates.
 Rates start at just $2.80 for a one-pound package.

 - Extra services: Media Mail carries includes features like free tracking, Delivery Confirmation, Signature Confirmation, and Collect on Delivery.

 - Longer delivery times: Most media mail arrives in 4-5 days, though some can take up to 8 days.
 Factor in the unreliability of the USPS and it could be two weeks before your package arrives

 - Lack of insurance: If you’re shipping valuable media, you may want to add extra insurance starting at $2.25 based on weight.
 Alternatively, Easyship can help protect your goods up to $5,000

 - Durability: Book rate shipping isn’t known for its delicate handling.
 If you’re shipping fragile media items you may want to ship USPS Priority Mail